SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-((("increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "upgrad*" OR "scal* up" OR "foster*" OR "build* capacit*" OR "capacity building" OR "capacity development" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "promot*" OR "ensure" OR "attain*" OR "achiev*" OR "implement*" OR "facilitat*" OR "provid*" OR "boost*" OR "raise" OR "raising" OR "raised" OR "reform$" OR "reforming" OR "reformed" )
+((("increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "upgrad*" OR "scal* up" OR "foster*" OR "build* capacit*" OR "capacity building" OR "capacity development" OR "accelerat*" OR "advance$" OR "advancing" OR "develop$" OR "developing" OR "promot*" OR "ensure" OR "attain*" OR "achiev*" OR "implement*" OR "facilitat*" OR "provid*" OR "boost*" OR "raise" OR "raising" OR "raised" OR "reform$" OR "reforming" OR "reformed" OR "offer*" )
 NEAR
   ("secure" OR "security" OR "protect*" OR "reliab*" OR "stability" OR "stable" OR "safe" OR "regular" OR "responsible"